 Related Recipe: Gluten Free Pumpkin Waffles (Vegan, Top 8 Allergy Free, Truly Corn Free)

-For those of you who can have soy and/or almond, I’d suggest whipping up a batch of our Vanilla Cream Cheese Frosting recipe to serve with your pumpkin bread.
+For those of you who can have soy and/or almond, I’d suggest whipping up a batch of this Vanilla Cream Cheese Frosting recipe to serve with your pumpkin bread.
 Around here, it was a HUGE hit.
 To make this recipe, you’ll also need to have some pumpkin pie spice on hand.
-We have a recipe here, and several brands sell it in stores too.
+I have a recipe here, and several brands sell it in stores too.

 Below you’ll find the recipe and video, along with answers to questions we’ve been receiving about gluten free baking (there are more questions and answers after the recipe card).